Permanent life insurance coverage is a contentious issue for some as the cost of insurance goes up if the policy has to inevitably pay out.

 Your life policy will stay active for as long as there is enough cash value to pay for the policy’s monthly charges.
 If the funds are too low, the insurer will ask you to pay more in premiums, or else the policy will lapse.

 Variable life insurance gives you an opportunity to earn more than you would with a whole life insurance policy.
 However, if things don't go your way, you could lose money, including the initial investment.

 Universal life insurance

 Universal life insurance offers a lot of flexibility.
-You can vary the frequency and amount of your premium payments (within certain limits).
-You can also adjust the death benefit according to your needs.
+You can adjust the frequency and amount of your premium payments (within certain limits).
+You can also adjust the death benefit of the policy according to your needs.

-Just like whole life insurance, it offers a guaranteed death benefit coupled with an investment feature.
+Just like whole life insurance, universal life insurance offers a guaranteed death benefit coupled with an investment feature.
 However, in its case, the interest rate on cash value may vary, although it won’t go below a set minimum.
 For example, your policy can set a minimum interest rate of 2% that is guaranteed for the life of your policy.

 The cash value growth is tied to investment performance.
-So, the reward can be great, but if things don’t go as per the plan, you must pay higher premiums to keep the policy in force.
+So, the reward can be great, but if things don’t go as per the plan, you must pay higher premiums to keep the universal life insurance policy in force.